pillilz/jekyll_deployment_via_github_webhook/README.md

 For each repository and branch the configuration contains three keys:

-1. `html_symlink`: The symlink pointing to html root directory of the website.
+1. `html_symlink`: The symlink pointing to HTML root directory of the website.
 The symlink needs to be configured in the web server as the document root and will be replaced by `deploy_website` with a new directory containing the Jekyll output.